Readit News logoReadit News

 pkage commented on Show HN: Nash, I made a standalone note with single HTML file keepworking.github.io/nas... · Posted by u/yevgenyhong

-Imustaskforhelp · 6 months ago
+Imustaskforhelp · a year ago

 This is a truly a great insight from how simple things can create industry giants like google docs.